J182Razor/PolyMathOS/docs/SETUP_GUIDE.md

   ```bash
   pip install pennylane qiskit dimod
   ```

+**Problem**: PyAudio installation fails (`Failed to build pyaudio`)
+- **Solution**: PyAudio is optional and not used in core system.
+You can skip it:
+  - The error is safe to ignore - PyAudio is commented out in requirements.txt
+  - If you need audio features later, install system dependencies first:
+    ```bash
+    # macOS
+    brew install portaudio
+    pip install pyaudio

+    # Ubuntu/Debian
+    sudo apt-get install portaudio19-dev
+    pip install pyaudio

+    # Windows
+    # Use conda: conda install pyaudio
+    ```
+  - See `backend/INSTALL_PYAUDIO.md` for detailed instructions

 **Problem**: Port 8000 already in use
 - **Solution**: Change port or kill process